What is a nevus sebaceous?

 - Various structural abnormalities may be found within the brain

-For further information, see DermNet NZ page on epidermal naevus syndrome.
+For further information, see epidermal naevus syndromes.

-Full skin thickness excision may also be arranged for cosmetic reasons but a scar is inevitable.
+Full skin thickness excision may also be arranged for cosmetic reasons, but a scar is inevitable.

 Lasers have been used to treat nevus sebaceous with varying success, but typically superficial procedures such as shave, dermabrasion, or laser resurfacing are not recommended as the lesion is not removed entirely.

 New work suggests that topical 1% sirolimus flattens lesions in 4 out of 5 patients with nevus sebaceous.

 Sebaceous nevi are common with a recognised small risk of developing a secondary malignant tumour within the original lesion, most commonly a locally invasive basal cell carcinoma.
 As these malignant changes occur almost exclusively in adults, there is greater time to decide on prophylactic or therapeutic excision (usually curative).
 This should reassure patients regarding long term outcomes.